 How could bananas be turned into ice cream?
 Surely it would be one of those ‘healthy’ recipes that you make and then eat miserably in the knowledge that it’s god-awful, compared to what you were going to have.
 Turns out not so this time.

-It’s sweet, creamy, covered in chocolate pieces, full of peanut butter and tastes of cinnamon.
+It’s sweet, creamy, covered in chocolate pieces (use cacao nibs for the full dairy-free version), full of peanut butter and tastes of cinnamon.

 Two bits of advice though.
 First this requires a little bit of organisation, as you need the bananas frozen at the start; but that’s easy, just buy bananas next time you’re shopping, slice them into a freezer bag and freeze ready for when you need them.
 Secondly, when going through this process it will look a little weird, but don’t be discouraged.
 The banana will start by looking like lumps.
 You’ll be puzzled.
 Next it look like breadcrumbs.
 You’ll wonder how this could ever be ice cream-like.
 Then it’ll be a lumpy mush.
 You’ll be even more skeptical.
 But persevere, because after a couple of minutes it will become a smooth, creamy paste.
 It’s probably some form of witchcraft/physics, but don’t loose faith, it works.